The Department of Commerce & Economic Opportunity (DCEO) provides incentives for electric vehicle (EV) infrastructure and industry development.

 Tesla charging stations do not have a SAE J1772 cord connection and are not eligible for a rebate.
 Installation of a 120V or 240V outlet on its own (i.e., without an eligible charging station) is not eligible for a rebate.

-Rebates cover 50% of equipment and installation (materials and labor) costs up to the following caps:
+Rebates have historically covered 50% of equipment and installation (materials and labor) costs up to the following caps:

 - $3,750 per networked single station (stations that have a cellular or internet connection);

 The maximum possible total rebate award is $50,000.